Members must show their membership card when collecting boat keys from Inside Out.

 Single rod only allowed not exceeding 12' 6".

-The brown trout catch limit is three fish over 10" per day.
+The brown trout catch limit is two fish over 10" per day.
 All brown trout under 10" must be carefully returned to the water.
 Catch and release is allowed after completing the catch limit.

 The rainbow catch limit on Loch Leathan is two fish over 10" per day.